white noise, brown noise, pink noise, green noise

 So whether you're looking to improve your focus while working or help yourself relax before bed, understanding the different colors of sound can be incredibly helpful.
 Let's dive in!

-What is Color Noise?
+What is color noise?

 Color noise, in the context of audio, refers to its power spectrum, which encompasses both its strength and the distribution of its frequencies.